yllst-testing-labs/ispeakerreact/README.md

 - **Sounds**

   Learning to read phonetic transcriptions in the dictionary is a great way to ensure correct pronunciation.
 The Sounds section helps you practice pronouncing the International Phonetic Alphabet (IPA) used in English dictionaries.
 Begin with a video that demonstrates how each sound is pronounced, then use shorter clips to practice.
 You can also record* your pronunciation for later review and assessment.

+- **Words**

+  Practice pronunciation with common words from the Oxford 3000™ and Oxford 5000™ lists.
+Each word is broken down into syllables with highlighted primary and secondary stress.
+Features include playback, recording, and reviewing your pronunciation with smiley ratings to track progress.

 - **Exercises**